Razgovor

 The series revolves around a computer program for the federal government known as "the Machine" that is capable of collating all sources of information to predict terrorist acts and to identify people planning them.
 A team, consisting of John Reese, Harold Finch and Sameen Shaw follow "irrelevant" crimes: lesser level of priority for the government.
 In the episode, the team receives the number of a young girl who may be involved in a Russian drug traffic case.
 Flashbacks delve more into Shaw's childhood and distant persona.
-The title is Russian for "Conversation".
 Despite being credited, Kevin Chapman does not appear.

 According to Nielsen Media Research, the episode was seen by an estimated 13.17 million household viewers and gained a 2.2/6 ratings share among adults aged 18–49.
 The episode received near critical acclaim, with critics praising Sarah Shahi's performance, character development and ending.

 Plot

 Flashbacks

-In 1993, paramedics arrive at a car crash where the driver died.
+In 1993, paramedics arrive at a car crash where the driver has died.
 One of the paramedics saves the driver's young daughter, a young Shaw.
 Shaw asks for her father but the paramedic states that he died.
 Shaw shows a lack of emotion over the news, just asking for a sandwich.
 This worries the paramedics, who question if there is something wrong with her.